fernandobbellelis/scilladb_groq_rag/README.md

 2. **ModernBert for Embeddings**: Utilizes the ModernBert model to generate high-quality embeddings for input text.
 3. **ScillaDB for Storage and Retrieval**: Efficiently stores and retrieves embeddings using ScillaDB, ensuring low-latency access.
 4. **Groq as LLM Provider**: Employs Groq for the language learning model, enhancing the chatbot's generative capabilities.
+5. **Sanic as the API framework**: Uses Sanic as the api framework, simply because it has the best time response through all of the python frameworks.

 ## Features